'Be anxious for nothing..." ~Philippians 4:6

 Someone is butting heads with the wardrobe coordinator.

-If it's come down to instructing adults about what to wear and how to wear it, perhaps it's time for a shopping trip, on which you foot the entire bill.
+If it's come down to instructing adults about what to wear, and how to wear it, perhaps it's time for a shopping trip, for which the wardrobe police foot the entire bill.

 Maybe a modesty class is in order, or a fashion show.